stackoverprof/next-prismic-starter/README.md

 - RenderSlice: development is done per slice basis
 - Custom Page: create a page directly and only from prismic
 - Dynamic Layouting: create layout in prismic and apply it to custom page
-- Server-Side Generation: Blazing fast production as static files
+- Static Site Generation: Blazing fast production as static files

 **Extras:** Layout, Alert, Custom Link, Custom Image, SEOTags, useForm, Context setup